broadinstitute/seqr/README.md

 - redis - in-memory cache used to speed up request handling.
 - elasticsearch - NoSQL database used to store variant callsets.
 - kibana - dashboard and visual interface for elasticsearch.
-- mongo - legacy NoSQL database originally used for variant callsets and still used now to store some reference data and logs.
+- mongo - legacy NoSQL database originally used for variant callsets and still used now to store logs.

 ## Install